data-science-nerds/fastapi-langchain/README.md

 Showcase pydantic, fastapi, langchain, openai

 # we use pydantic to validate:
-- all rows have data
+- all rows going into pinecone have data
 - all data has a valid https link